beaussan/2020-2021-master-projects/pages/object-recognition/index.md

 In this project, we explored TensorFlow.js, and the Coco SSD model for object detection.
 The task of image classification is a staple deep learning application.
 You feed an image to the model, and it tells you its label, so our main idea is to create a simple React web app that takes as input your webcam live video feed and sends its frames to a pre-trained COCO SSD model to detect objects on it.
 To achieve our goals, we used COCO-SSD model which is a TensorFlow.js model that aims to localize and identify multiple objects in a single image, this model detects objects defined in the COCO dataset which is a large-scale object detection, segmentation, and captioning dataset.
+#### What we learned:
+- The basics of TensorFlow.js.
+- build an object detection web app using TensorFlow.js.
+- use COCO SSD model.
 #### Installation :
 Start the server Python 3.
 ```sh